-Example of a unit to carry lorries ('Rollende Landstrasse')
+5.1 Example of a unit to carry lorries ('Rollende Landstrasse')

 In general several units to carry lorries are forming a block train.
-At each end of the block train the unit is fitted with movable head stocks which are equipped with footsteps and handrails (see Figure 10).
+At each end of the block train the unit is fitted with movable head stocks which are equipped with footsteps and handrails (seeFigure 10 and Figure 11).

-Figure 10: Example of a unit to carry lorries ('Rollende Landstrasse')
+Figure 10 - Example of a unit to carry lorries ('Rollende Landstrasse') - end vehicle